yootheme/starter-plugin/README.md

 After that, re-run the [setup task](#user-content-set-up-the-plugin) to update the plugin for your develop environment meaning WordPress or Joomla and run the [build task](#user-content-build-distribution-files) to create the distribution files.

 In order keep the starter kit files as minimal as possible all utilities are separated in their own [starter-utils](https://github.com/yootheme/starter-utils) Github repository.
-To update to the latest version from time to time, run `composer install`.
+To update to the latest version from time to time, run `composer update`.

 ## Github